asardain/asardain.github.io/_posts/2017-12-29-Introduction-to-ggplot2.md

 will have all the necessary tools to apply these methods to their own datasets and sufficient knowledge to further explore ggplot2's functions on their own.
-This tutorial starts by introducing the philosophy and logic behind ggplot2, segues into breaking down the different components of a ggplot2 graphic, and concludes with examples to concretize the concepts presented and resources for future exploration.
+This tutorial starts by introducing the philosophy and logic behind the ggplot2 visualization package, segues into breaking down the different components of a ggplot2 graphic, and concludes with examples to concretize the concepts presented and resources for future exploration.

 A Grammar of Graphics
 ---------------------